yurigbur/iam-brute/README.md

 - Increase the dynamic parameter generation success rate by identifying re-occuring patterns and use fitting dummy parameters.
 - Improve multi-threading exception handling
 - Write watcher that kills hanging threads.
+- Add support for custom list of s3 bucket names to check s3 permissions against.